Ra'Shaad Samples: Los Angeles Rams

-On November 29, 2021, Samples was announced as the assistant head coach and running backs coach for TCU, joining new head coach Sonny Dykes.
-However he left for the NFL to become the Los Angeles Rams running backs coach for the 2022 season.
+Around three months after joining the staff at TCU, Samples left for the NFL to become the Los Angeles Rams running backs coach for the 2022 season in March 2021.

-Arizona State
+Arizona State University

-On December 9, 2022, Samples announced he was leaving the Rams to return to college as the Passing Game Coordinator and Wide Receivers coach at Arizona State for the 2023 season.
+After 6 months with the Rams, Samples left the Rams before the end of the 2022 season to return to college as the passing game coordinator and wide receivers coach at Arizona State for the 2023 season.